usnistgov/SDNist/README.md

 [Preview a sample report produced by the tool here.](https://github.com/usnistgov/SDNist/tree/main/sdnist/report/sample-report)

-### Project Team:
+### Project Team
 **Karan Bhagat**, *Knexus Research* - Developer *sdnist.report* package

 **Christine Task**, *Knexus Research* - Project technical lead

 **Gary Howarth**, *NIST* - Project PI [gary.howarth@nist.gov](mailto:gary.howarth@nist.gov)

-### Reporting Issues:
+### Reporting Issues
 Help us improve the package and this guide by reporting issues [here](https://github.com/usnistgov/SDNist/issues).

 ### Temporal Map Challenge Environment

 SDNist v1.4 does not support the Temporal Map Challenge environment.

-To run the testing environment from the [*NIST PSCR Differential Privacy Temporal Map Challenge*](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2020-differential-privacy-temporal) for the Chicago Taxi data sprint, or the American Community Survey sprint, please go to the the [Temporal Map Challenge assets repository](https://github.com/usnistgov/Differential-Privacy-Temporal-Map-Challenge-assets).
+To run the testing environment from the [*NIST PSCR Differential Privacy Temporal Map Challenge*](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2020-differential-privacy-temporal) for the Chicago Taxi data sprint or the American Community Survey sprint, please go to the the [Temporal Map Challenge assets repository](https://github.com/usnistgov/Differential-Privacy-Temporal-Map-Challenge-assets).

 ## Setting Up the SDNIST Report Tool
 ------------------------

 ### Brief Setup Instructions

-SDNist v1.4 requires Python ≥ 3.7.
-If you have installed a previous version of the SDNist library we recommend uninstalling or installing v1.4 in a virtual environment. v1.4 can be installed via [Release 1.4.0b](https://github.com/usnistgov/SDNist/releases/tag/v1.4.1-b.1) or via the Pypi server (`pip install sdnist==1.4`).
+SDNist v1.4 requires Python version 3.7 or greater.
+If you have installed a previous version of the SDNist library, we recommend uninstalling or installing v1.4 in a virtual environment. v1.4 can be installed via [Release 1.4.0b](https://github.com/usnistgov/SDNist/releases/tag/v1.4.1-b.1) or via the Pypi server (`pip install sdnist==1.4`).
 The NIST Diverse Community Exceprt data will download on the fly.

 ### Detailed Setup Instructions

-1. SDNist Report Tool is a part of the sdnist Python library that can be installed on a user’s MAC OS, Windows, or Linux machine.
+1. The SDNist Report Tool is a part of the sdnist Python library that can be installed on a user’s MAC OS, Windows, or Linux machine.

 2. The sdnist library requires Python version 3.7 or greater to be installed on the user's machine.
 Check whether an installation exists on the machine by executing the following command in your terminal on Mac/Linux or powershell on Windows:
    ```
     c:\\> python -V
    ```
     If Python is already installed, the above command should return the currently installed version.
-If Python is not found or the version is below 3.7, then you can download a Python from the [Python website](https://www.python.org/downloads/).
+If Python is not found or the version is below 3.7, then you can download Python from the [Python website](https://www.python.org/downloads/).

 3. Create a local directory/folder on the machine to set up the SDNist library.
 This guide assumes the local directory to be sdnist-project; an example of a complete file path is c:\\sdnist-project: